-The United Kingdom of Great Britain and Northern Ireland will leave the European Union on 12 April 2019.
+The United Kingdom of Great Britain and Northern Ireland will leave the European Union in 2019.
 Leaving the EU could mean changes for businesses and individuals.

 This page signposts you to some official information you may need.
 To keep up to date on any new information for residents or businesses, follow us on Council facebook

 Until the UK leaves the EU, the UK remains a full member of the EU and UK nationals retain their legal status as EU citizens.
 As a UK national, there will be no change to your rights and status if you live in the EU while the UK remains in the EU.

 More information if you are a UK National living in the EU but outside of the UK

 If you are a European Union citizen, you and your family will be able to apply to get either settled or pre-settled status in the UK.
 This will mean you can continue living in the UK after December 2020.

 More information if you are an EU citizen continuing to live in the UK after it leaves the EU

 EU citizens and their families will be able to apply to get either settled or pre-settled status through the EU Settlement Scheme.
 EU settlement scheme

 The government has prepared further advice on specific topics, including:

 Education, Training and Skills - Including information for Erasmus students